Roll20/roll20-api-scripts/Shadowrun 5th Edition/README.md

 ### Functionality

-* Host, Vehicle, Sprites, and tokens with matrix status marker will roll Matrix Initiative.
+* Host, vehicle, sprites, and tokens with matrix status marker will roll Matrix Initiative.
 * Characters with astral marker will roll Astral Initiative.
-* All other tokens will roll meat space initiative
+* All other tokens will roll meat space Initiative

 ### Requirements